Apply for a tow truck certificate

 • know the laws about driving and operating tow truck equipment

-• be a 'fit and proper person' - you can prove this with a national police certificate, available from any police station.
+• be a 'fit and proper person' - you can prove this with a national police certificate available from the South Australia Police or online through a nationally approved provider.

 Vehicles that are classed as a tow truck